shaojwa/tools/tmux.md

      n           Change to the next window.
      p           Change to the previous window.
-     l           Move to the previously selected window.
+     l           Move to the previously selected window. w           Choose the current window interactively.

+     // session
+     s           Select a new session for the attached client interactively. d           Detach the current client.

 #### session related